Western Forest is the new national forest!

 In its rural areas, the forest will work with farmers in a predominately agricultural landscape to demonstrate how integrating trees into farm businesses can deliver multiple environmental, economic, and social benefits, without compromising food production.

-Deliberately integrating trees and shrubs into farming systems can provide one or more beneficial functions such as shade and shelter for livestock or producing crops like fruit and nuts.
 Trees on farms can increase total farm yield whilst building climate resilience into the farm and its surroundings by mitigating flood risk and the effects of drought, reducing soil erosion and improving soil health, sequestering carbon and building climate resilience and business diversity.

 Credit: First Avenue Photography